 Community Comments Due

-This application is currently undergoing its first round of agency reviews.
-Comments from internal city offices (DPW, DPU, etc.) are due on November 14th.
+First round of agency reviews.
+Comments from internal city offices (DPW, DPU, etc.) were due on November 14th.

 Maddison Wilson